 Gifts: Gifts to the library are accepted and will be evaluated using the same requirements and expectations of purchased materials.
-Materials must be in excellent used condition.
+They must be evaluated by a certified Library Media Specialist in accordance with state statutes and materials must be in excellent used condition.